NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoguard/README.md

           - harm_detection
           - text_toxicity_extraction
           - jailbreak_detection

 ```
 We also have to add the autoguard's endpoint in parameters.
+One of the advanced configs is matching score which determine whether the guardrail will block the input/output or not.

 The colang file has to be in the following format: